designerzen/Arduino-Audio-Quilt/README.md

 ##  Limitations.

-* **The SPI Bus:** The configuration of the VS10xx chip as a Slave on the SPI bus, along with the SdCard on that same bus master hosted by the Arduino.
-See [Performance][15]
-* **Non-Blocking:** The controlling sketch needs to enquire via [SFEMP3Shield::isPlaying][16] as to determine if the current audio stream is finished or still playing.
-This is actually good and a result of the library being non-blocking, allowing the calling sketch to simply initiate the play of a desired audio stream from SdCard by simply calling playTrack or playMP3, of the desired file, and move on with other RealTime issues.
-* **Multi-Chip VS10xx support:** Not at this time.
-There are too many issues with member functions of the [SFEMP3Shield][1] class requiring to be static.
-* **Audio Input** Most commericially available shields at this time do not support either Line Level or Microphone Input.
-With the exception of the Seeeduino MP3 Shield and other home made shields.
-Where as the below admx____.053 and [SFEMP3Shield::ADMixerLoad][17] and [SFEMP3Shield::ADMixerVol][18] are provided for such devices.
-Otherwise the example [MP3Shield_Library_Demo.ino][8] has these lines commented out in [setup()][19].
-As to reduce complications.
-To re-enable simply uncomment.
-* **Recording** As most commericially available shields do not support audio input this feature has not been implemented.

 Understanding that every byte streamed to the VS10xx needs also to be read from the SdCard over the same shared SPI bus, resulting in the SPI bus being less than half as efficient.
 Along with overhead.
 Depending upon the Bitrate of the file being streamed to the VSdsp, there is only so much Real Time available.
 This may impact the performance of high bit-rate audio files being streamed.
 Additionally the Play Speed Multiplier feature can be exhausted quickly.
 Where on a typical UNO there is plenty of real-time to transfer good quality files, with CPU to spare for other tasks, assuming they do not consume too much time either.